-Now, I must admit, I don’t really ‘travel light’ (see photo above for cruise travel!); given the chance I WILL take the kitchen sink.
+Now, I must admit, I don’t really ‘travel light’ (see photo above for what I took on the ‘Queen Elizabeth’ cruise to Norway!) and given the chance I WILL take the kitchen sink.
 You never know, maybe you can’t get an ensuite room and you’d be so glad you’d brought it … But nor do I need 26 matching bags in every size from purse to steamer trunk.
 I was simply looking for a suitcase to take my belongings on trips longer than a few days.
 But oh heavens, what a lot of choice there is.
 I asked fellow travellers, researched the internet and also looked in local shops for ideas.
 Having recently got a super lightweight cabin bag I realised I wanted something equally light but with plenty of space and, of course, wheels.
-I eventually chose the Karrimor ‘Global Equator 70′ Wheeled Travel Case; just the name makes me feel well-travelled.
+I eventually chose the Karrimor ‘Global Equator 70’ Wheeled Travel Case; just the name makes me feel well-travelled.

 Designed for the hardiest of adventurers this great bag combines innovation with versatility so I can use it anywhere, anytime with no worry about it falling to bits when roughly treated by tired luggage handlers in some far flung airport, or when it topples off the luggage Tower of Pisa that appears daily on our busy trains.